Not Time To 'See The Winter Wonderland': N.C. Governor Says To Stay Off Roads

 Cooper warned that North Carolinians who brave the roads could make it harder for first responders and road crews to do their jobs, which includes keeping roads ice-free.

-"Each night, any snow that melts during the day...it could refreeze," forecaster David Roth told NPR.
+"Each night, any snow that melts during the day. ... it could refreeze," forecaster David Roth told NPR.
 "You're going to end up with black ice on the roads."

 As of Saturday morning, the governor's office said that road crews had spread more than 1 million gallons of brine solution on the state's roads to keep them from getting icy.